 - Protein Powder

 - The night before: Place the almonds in a bowl and cover with water.
+If using cashews you can soak them for 30 minutes or simply add them straight to the blender.

 - The next morning: Drain the water, and place the almonds and water in a high-speed blender.
 Blend on high for 1-2 minutes until the almonds are creamy and you've made a thick almond milk.